 Hilde Sagon is Legal Adviser with the Delegation of the International Committee of the Red Cross (ICRC) to the EU, NATO and the Kingdom of Belgium in Brussels, working on European Justice and Home Affairs issues, such as terrorism, migration and asylum or data protection.
 Previously she worked as ICRC Restoring Family Links Delegate in Nepal in the aftermath of the April 2015 earthquake and as Teaching Assistant in International Law at the KULeuven.
 She has also worked as ICRC Detention Delegate in the Democratic Republic of Congo (2013-2014), and as Legal Adviser for the ICRC Brussels delegation (2009-2013).
 Hilde holds a law degree (KULeuven) that included an exchange to the Stellenbosch University in South Africa, and a Masters (LL.M.) of Advanced Studies in International Humanitarian Law (ADH, Geneva).
 Hilde speaks Dutch, English and French and is a great dancer.

 Xavier Godefroid is one of the ICRC's Armed Forces Delegate working at the ICRC Brussels Delegation.
 In this role he is able to engage his main professional interests which are related to justice and humanitarian action.
 Xavier holds a degree in law, has completed a masters in public international law, both at the Catholic University of Louvain-La-Neuve.
 Xavier speaks fluent French, English, and has a good working knowledge of Dutch.
 His ICRC experience was gained in operational and volatile contexts and in management positions of increasing responsibilities.
 This included protection work focusing on detention and tracing in Iraq (2003), dealing with the issue of child soldiers in Sri Lanka (2004) and again with detention activities in Afghanistan (2005).
 He worked also in Pakistan (2009) as an ICRC field delegate in charge of assessing and covering the needs of internally displaced population in the north of the country.
 Xavier held various middle management positions as Head of Sub-delegation coordinating the large spectrum of ICRC humanitarian activities in Guinea Conakry (2005-2006), Israel and the Occupied Territories (2006-2007), Egypt (2008) and Yemen (2008).
-Parallel to the direct supervision of the programs, his main task consisted of engaging in a continued dialogue with all the parties to the various conflicts and the local stakeholders in order to promote the ICRC mandate and principles, to promote respect for IHL and enhance protection for the affected population.
 Before joining the ICRC, Xavier has worked as legal assistant at the Office of the Prosecutor in Brussels.
-He was in charge of supporting the work of 4 Prosecutors dealing with investigations in the field of sexual offences.
 Overseas he also worked with the Belgian organization "Citizen network" in Rwanda, as a Program Officer, supporting legal mechanisms to Rwandan judicial authorities in the judicial settlement of genocide.
-In Belgium Xavier held several positions in the Belgian public sector, notably as Chief of Staff to the Mayor of Charleroi (2011), Belgium's second largest city in the southern region.
+In Belgium Xavier held several positions in the Belgian public sector, notably as Chief of Staff to the Mayor of Charleroi (2011).
 Lastly, for the last 4 years, Xavier was Director of an association for adult education and training.

 Elisabeth Kervyn de Meerendré